Frequently Asked Questions

 Upon graduation, our students will have their Instrument Rating and Commercial Multi-Engine and Single Engine certificates.
 The majority of our students also choose to become flight instructors (elective).
 Flight instructors build important flight hours and get paid for it.

 As of January 1, 2014, Bowling Green Flight Center (BGFC), a private company, is now providing the flight training for BGSU.
 BGSU is still handling all the academics.

-To complete all flight ratings required for Flight Technology & Operations students, it will cost around $50,000 to $55,000 for the flight training.
-This amount is in line, or actually somewhat less expensive than most other university aviation programs or pilot training schools.
-Financial aid is available for all pilot ratings.
-Even though this seems like a great deal of money, the long term financial rewards of an airline pilot career are substantial.
+There is an additional charge of approximately $55,000 to $60,000 for the required flight courses at BGSU.
+This amount is comparable with most other university aviation programs or pilot training schools.
+Even though this seems like a great deal of money, the long term financial rewards as an airline pilot are substantial.
+Financial aid is available.

-- The job market looks extremely bright.
-The major airlines will begin mandatory retirement of pilots, which will create a shortage.
-U.S. airlines which require a 4-year bachelor degree will be looking to programs such as Bowling Green State University's Aviation Program for many of their top prospects.
+The job market looks extremely bright.
+There is going to be an extreme shortage of pilots in future.
+According to Boeing, there will be a need for more than 500,000 new airline pilots in the next 20 years.
+Airlines that require a 4 year bachelor’s degree will be looking to programs such as BGSU Aviation for many of their top prospects.
 It takes time to grow and develop a professional pilot.
-Starting this program now will put you in the best job market in years.
+Because of this shortage, now is the best time to become a pilot!

 Yes, you can go into the military.
 We have had graduates successfully become Navy, Army, and Air Force pilots.
 We have also had graduates join the Air National Guard and Air Force Reserves.
 Becoming a military pilot, especially in the Air Force, is extremely competitive.
 If this is your goal, you must start working on it early in your flight education.